Shuvam1024/shuvam1024-ezNN/README.md

 # simpleNN
 simpleNN is a library that implements a multilayer perceptron (MLP), allowing users to train models with several modes and loss functions.
 It provides functions for initializing the MLP with given hyperparameters, training from a training set, and running inference on a testing set.
 It also includes functions for saving a trained model into a file and loading it back for subsequent inference.

-Additionally, this repository includes a command line tool which allows users to train and test a multilayer perceptron model through csv files.
+Additionally, this repository includes a command line tool which allows users to train and test a multilayer perceptron model through csv files using the sinpleNN library.

 # features
 - C99 with no dependencies.